brentru/io_quick_guides/getting_started_with_adafruitio_python.md

 # Getting Started with Adafruit IO Python

+Adafruit IO Python makes it simple to get your project's data into the best data system in the world - [Adafruit IO](http://io.adafruit.com).

+You can send *any* data from your Python script to Adafruit IO, and retrieve data from Adafruit IO into your Python script.

-Want to interact with Adafruit IO using Python?
-Let's get up and running!
+Ready to interact with Adafruit IO with Python?

 # Installing Adafruit IO Python